Chabanel mechanical ventilation station

 • In addition to these two new measures, a temporary roof was recently suspended over the jackhammer to contain the noise produced by it.

-This committee will allow residents living near the site to meet periodically with the people in charge of the project to receive up-to-date information and discuss their concerns during the work.
+This committee allows residents living near the site to meet periodically with the people in charge of the project to receive up-to-date information and discuss their concerns during the work.

-The first meeting of the Good Neighbor Committee took place in September 2023.
-Representatives of the STM, the Ahuntsic-Cartierville borough and local residents were present at this committee meeting.
+Representatives of the STM, the Ahuntsic-Cartierville borough and local residents are present at these committee meeting.

 Berri Street: